acend/cilium-basics-training/content/en/docs/06/_index.md

 Network policies are additive.
 Just like with firewalls, it is thus a good idea to have default DENY policies and then add more specific ALLOW policies as needed.

-We can verify our connection being blockend with hubble.
+We can verify our connection being blocked with Hubble.

 Generate some traffic.